 You might even see me at the occasional guitar show, but this time

 I enjoy showing the new builders, clients, and friends the work I

-have have dedicated nearly 40 years to develop.
+have have dedicated over 40 years to develop.

 I am blessed with wonderful people still asking for my guitars.